17 Best Restaurants in Side Trips from Rome, Italy

 $$

-Tucked away at the bottom of a steep side road, this elegant dining room immersed in a garden comes as a bit of a surprise.
-Specialties of the house include meat carpaccio and fish, seafood, and meat dishes with white and black truffles, and the pasta can even be made gluten-free if you call at least one day ahead of time.
+Tucked away in a garden at the bottom of a steep side road, this elegant restaurant comes as a bit of a surprise.
+The menu has both seafood and meat dishes (some topped with white and black truffles), and the pasta can be made gluten-free if you call at least one day ahead of time.
 The excellent service makes this a favorite choice for wedding parties and anniversaries, which are usually in one of the private rooms.
 In summer, you can eat outside on the small patio overlooking the garden.

 06-9574326